 How to Manage Symptoms of OCD

-Discovering that OCD is uncurable can be anxiety-provoking.
+Discovering that OCD is un-curable can be anxiety-provoking.
 However, you can decrease your symptoms and improve your ability to function with treatment and self-help tools.
 There is hope for a future where your OCD is manageable.

 Here are six ways to manage OCD symptoms:

-While you cannot treat OCD on your own, an initial step to symptoms management is learning more about OCD.
+While you cannot treat OCD on your own, an initial step to symptom management is learning more about OCD.
 Looking up symptoms, possible causes, and treatment options can be beneficial.
 Depending on the type of OCD, the content of your obsessions and compulsions may center on a specific theme.
 Identifying the type of OCD you have can help you learn about challenges and strengths within your subtype.

-2. Develop a Treatment Team
+2. Develop a Treatment Team With OCD Specialists

 Finding a trusted treatment team specializing in OCD is essential, and a combination of both medication and therapy is the most effective approach.
 Look for a therapist who can provide evidence-based treatment for OCD.